-Why Lakota Scientific Water Filters?
+Why Vätten Water Filters?

 We are a family-owned water filtration company since 1990, and our family is passionate about safe drinking water.
-Lakota Scientific was started after a search to find a good water filter for our family ended in disappointment.
+Vätten was started after a search to find a good water filter for our family ended in disappointment.
 We wanted more than better taste and chlorine removal.
 We wanted to remove all the taste-less, odorless nasty contaminants lurking in the water we drink, bathe and play in.
 After three decades in the business, we see the need growing as more contaminants and unaddressed contamination events are brought to our attention.

 Concerned about particular contaminants?
-Call and talk to a chemist or microbiologist about your water chemistry or contamination questions.
-1.800.945.5782.
+Call us at 1.800.945.5782, chat us on the website or schedule time to meet.

-- Not sure if you can install the Under-Counter water filter unit on your own?
-We have experienced installers on staff to answer installation questions. - Not sure if our ready-to-go solutions are right for you?
+Not sure if you can install the Under-Counter water filter unit on your own?
+We have experienced installers on staff to answer installation questions.

+Not sure if our ready-to-go solutions are right for you?
 We can customize a filter for your unique or specific needs.
-Call us at 1.800.945.5782 or visit us any time at www.lakotascientific.com
+Call us at 1.800.945.5782 or visit us any time at www.theVattenCo.com